What is a CCUS hub?

 You might also be interested in

 Where in the world are CCUS hubs possible?

-OGCI is analyzing the global potential for CCUS hubs as part of the Global Hub Search tool.
-We have reviewed the potential for CCUS hubs in 52 countries, focusing on how much carbon dioxide can be captured and stored, and at what cost (techno-economic potential), as well as the environment for policy, regulation and commercial readiness.
+OGCI is continually analyzing the global potential for CCUS hubs as part of the CCUS Hub Search tool.
+We have reviewed the potential for CCUS hubs in 52 countries, focusing on how much carbon dioxide can be captured and stored, and at what cost (techno-economic potential), as well as the environment of policy, regulation and commercial readiness.

-Most of the 52 countries have potential CCUS hubs that cost below $100/tonne for capture, transport and storage, assuming existing technology costs.
-These span all world regions, and add up to 933 Mt of abatable annual emissions, equivalent to around 2% of total emissions.
+Most of the 52 countries have potential CCUS hubs with cost levels below $100/tonne for capture, transport and storage, assuming existing technology costs.
+These span all world regions, and add up to 933 Mt of abatable annual emissions or around 2% of total emissions.

-The most promising near-term opportunities are in regions where high techno-economic potential meets a supportive environment.
-The project identifies 23 such potential CCUS hubs, representing 319 Mt of annual emissions that could be abated.
+The most promising near-term opportunities are regions where high techno-economic potential meets a supportive environment.
+The Tool identifies 23 such potential CCUS hubs, representing 319 Mt of annual emissions that could be abated.